Little Dorrit, Dickens and debt | The remains of Marshalsea prison in Borough

 The Marshalsea was closed in 1842 with inmates being relocated to the nearby Queen’s Prison or the Bethlem Hospital in St George’s Fields if they were mentally ill.
 The buildings and surrounding land were bought at auction by ironmonger W.G.
 Hicks for £5,100 in July 1843.
 Hicks’ new purchase contained eight brick houses, a three-storey brick building, chapel, canteen, keeper’s house and Admiralty section.
 By the 1870s, the Home Office ordered the demolition of most of the buildings, although some parts survived into the mid 20th century.
 Hardware merchants George Harding & Sons were using parts of Marshalsea for their business in 1955.
 Before his death in 1870, Dickens passed the remains of Marshalsea, which left him feeling blue.
 Referring to the Marshalsea as “the crowding ghosts of many miserable years”, he declared: “It is gone now and the world is none the worse without it.”

 Today, a long brick wall that mark the southern boundary of Marshalsea is all you can see today.
+It was Grade II listed by Historic England in 1997.
+Experts say the wall is a mix of brickwork, some dating back to the original Marshalsea in the 18th century.
 The wall is sandwiched between the small alley Angel Place running alongside the John Harvard library, and St George’s Churchyard Garden.
+The wrought-iron gates are a more recent addition in the 20th century.
 The garden-facing wall features a black plaque commemorating the prison’s existence.
 One of the Marshalsea’s windows can be found in the Charles Dickens Museum in Bloomsbury.
 Meanwhile, there are also nods to the prison and Dickens in the surrounding area, including Marshalsea Road, Little Dorrit Park and the Charles Dickens Primary School.

-- Marshalsea Prison’s walls can be found on Angel Place (off Borough High Street), SE1 1YY.
+- Marshalsea Prison’s walls can be found on Angel Place (off Borough High Street) and in St George’s Churchyard gardens, Borough, SE1 1YY.
 Nearest station: Borough.

 Follow Metro Girl on Instagram for more photos of hidden London.